mjamore/codewithlove.blog/README.md

   - on uses.tech
 - Add resume on https://read.cv/ and add link to footer
 - look into Tailwind variables for things like background color and content width
+- create a contact page
+- integrate with a db to store blog post view counts

 ## Running Locally